dotnvo/Posh-Brawl/README.md

 $env:PSModulePath -split ";"
 ```

-### How to Import Module into current session (Incomplete)

-1. No really, I will get to this sometime, I promise.
 ### How to Setup Environment (Incomplete)

 1. Create an account and get a free Key (which stores your token) at [https://developer.brawlstars.com/](https://developer.brawlstars.com/).
 Record the IP Address(s) and name of the Key.